What is predictive analytics, how it works and what are its benefits

 It is crucial to take this first step correctly to ensure we will work towards the right goal and get the desired value from this initiative.

 Data collection.
-Of course, data is the foundation of predictive analytics.
-Analysts need to collect the necessary volumes of data from different sources.
-This step may require data mining or data aggregation tools to gather the data.
+As we mentioned, data is the foundation of predictive models.
+This step requires data mining or data aggregation tools to gather the data.
+It is important to define the best data sources for the project.

 Model execution.
 After selecting the best model, it is time to put it to work.
+Note: Any predictive model needs specialized training.

-Modelo monitoring.
+Model monitoring.
 It is important to keep constant monitoring.
 This step ensures our model’s effectiveness.

 Understanding the different types of Predictive Analytics Models